taoso/php-ev/README.md

 DESCRIPTION
 ===========

-ev is a PECL extension providing inteface to libev library - high performance full-featured event loop written in C.
+ev is a PECL extension providing interface to libev library - high performance full-featured event loop written in C.